-Cops search home of couple who raised funds for homeless man
+Couple who raised funds for homeless man being investigated

 FLORENCE, N.J.
-(AP) — Authorities have executed a search warrant at the home of a New Jersey couple who raised $400,000 online for a homeless good Samaritan who now claims they mismanaged the cash.
+(AP) — Authorities say they’ve opened a criminal investigation and executed a search warrant at the home of a New Jersey couple who raised $400,000 online for a homeless good Samaritan who now claims they mismanaged the cash.

-The Courier-Post of Cherry Hill reports Florence police were at the home of Katelyn McClure and Mark D’Amico on Thursday morning.
-But further information on the search wasn’t immediately available.
+Burlington County Prosecutor Scott Coffina said Thursday he was confirming the investigation because of the “enormous public interest” in the case.

-The couple are being sued by Johnny Bobbitt, who got McClure gas late one night in 2017 when she was stranded in Philadelphia.
-She later set up a GoFundMe page for him, but the relationship eventually soured.
+Authorities searched the home of Mark D’Amico and Katelyn McClure in Florence early Thursday morning.

 Most Read Nation & World Stories